Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-First of all, the key aspect is the very fact that realism is understood here as a {\it methodological} position, and supported as such, rather than a metaphysical position.
-It takes seriously, but does not commit (at the metaphysical level) to the representational role that physical theories (seem to) play in scientific practice.
-Even the representational aspects of physical theories are embraced as a methodological level.
-We suggest that, by doing so, PKF is anticipating R. Giere's constructive realism (emphasizing the nature of scientific theories as human constructions as well as recognizing the absence of sharp distinction between theoretical and observational elements in them) \cite{GiereConstructiveRealism}, but even more his proposed strategy of promoting a metaphysical presupposition into a methodological maxim, and then judging the metaphysical presupposition on the basis of its fruitfulness once translated into a methodological prescription \cite{GierePerspectivalPluralism}.
-This strategy, which appears to us entirely analogous to what PKF is proposing for realism in general, is a key element in Giere's formulation of perspectival realism \cite{GierePerspectivalPluralism} and it is also adopted by Giere in advocating for his more general programme of a "naturalised philosophy of science", where it is applied to the very notion of naturalism \cite{GierePhilScienceNaturalised}.
-The resonances between PKF's philosophy and Giere's have been also pointed out by Brown in \cite{Brown}, as well as by Giere himself \cite{GiereFeyerabend}, although mostly referring to PKF's later work, while we pointed out that such resonances can be already found in his earlier production.
-This \lq perspectival\rq aspect of realism, apart from being a fertile and growing research direction in general philosophy of science \cite{massimi}, it has been applied by several authors to the interpretation of QM, mostly in relation to neo-Copenhagen perspectives (see e.g. \cite{Bitbol, Dieks}).
+Second, we suggest that, by turning realism into a methodological position, PKF is anticipating R. Giere's constructive realism (emphasizing the nature of scientific theories as human constructions as well as recognizing the absence of sharp distinction between theoretical and observational elements in them) \cite{GiereConstructiveRealism}, but even more his proposed strategy of promoting any metaphysical presupposition into a methodological maxim, and then judging the metaphysical presupposition on the basis of its fruitfulness once translated into a methodological prescription \cite{GierePerspectivalPluralism}.
+This strategy, which appears to be entirely analogous to what PKF is proposing for realism in general, is a key element in Giere's formulation of perspectival realism \cite{GierePerspectivalPluralism} and it is also adopted by Giere in advocating for his more general programme of a "naturalised philosophy of science", where it is applied to the very notion of naturalism \cite{GierePhilScienceNaturalised}.
+The resonances between PKF's philosophy and Giere's have been also pointed out by Brown in \cite{Brown}, as well as by Giere himself \cite{GiereFeyerabend}, although mostly referring to PKF's later work.
+We point out that such resonances can be found in his earlier production.
+This \lq perspectival\rq ~aspect of realism\footnote{On the perspectival aspects and PKF's general stance on Realism see also Chang in \cite{modern2}}, apart from being a fertile and growing research direction in general philosophy of science \cite{massimi}, it has been applied by several authors to the interpretation of QM, mostly in relation to neo-Copenhagen perspectives (see e.g. \cite{Bitbol, Dieks}).